Aksh0216/EV-STATION-/README.md

-# The Open Charge Map app (web and mobile)
+# The Open Charge Map web
-This app provides the map user interface for browsing data on Open Charge Map (https://map.openchargemap.io).
+This web provides the map user interface for browsing data on Open Charge Map (https://map.openchargemap.io).
 It can also be embedded by other websites using an iframe.